xiuxinY/thesis/README.md

 ```

-This repository includes all the codes, datasets, and plots of my thesis `"Optimization and Control of PSA Process Based on Deep Learning"`.
+This repository includes all the codes, datasets, and plots of my thesis `"Optimization and Control of H_2-CO_2 PSA Separation Process Based on Deep Learning"`.
 If you need to cite my work, you can cite it like this:

 ```
 @mastersthesis{Yu2022,
-  title={Optimization and Control of PSA Process Based on Deep Learning}, author={Xiuxin Yu}, year={2022}, school={Tianjin University},
+  title={Optimization and Control of H_2-CO_2 PSA Separation Process Based on Deep Learning}, author={Xiuxin Yu}, year={2022}, school={Tianjin University},